Eylstar/WingedHelper/README.md

 ## Notes

 Since this entity can target almost every entity, vanilla or modded, except some dose of Jank sometimes.
-Also, big thanks to JaThePlayer for bits of code from FrostHelper
+Also, big thanks to JaThePlayer for bits of code from FrostHelper and to SunsetQuasar from FemtoHelper